jasonmccampbell/GoSodium/README.md

 # Introduction
 GoSodium is a (work-in-progress) Go language binding for the [LibSodium](https://github.com/jedisct1/libsodium) cryptography library.
-LibSodium is a cross-platform port of the [NaCL library](http://nacl.cr.yp.to/) published by Dan Bernstein and company implementing the 25519 eliptic curve.
-These cryptogrpahic methods, and these libraries, are highly regarded as fast, secure, and free of governmental influences.
+LibSodium is a cross-platform port of the [NaCL library](http://nacl.cr.yp.to/) published by Dan Bernstein and company implementing the 25519 elliptic curve.
+These cryptographic methods, and these libraries, are highly regarded as fast, secure, and free of governmental influences.

 This package is primarily for personal use as an excuse to learn Go and get more familiar with cryptography and is